-The carrying amounts of the Group's other non-financial assets, are reviewed at each reporting date to determine whether there is any indication of impairment.
+The carrying amounts of the Group's other non-financial assets, other than deferred tax assets, are reviewed at each reporting date to determine whether there is any indication of impairment.
 If any such indication exists, then the asset's recoverable amount is estimated.